MicrosoftDocs/architecture-center/docs/solution-ideas/articles/oracle-on-azure-start-here.md

 If you're new to Azure, the best place to start learning about Azure is with Microsoft Learn.
 Microsoft Learn is a free, online training platform that provides interactive learning for Microsoft products and more.

-If you have an SAP workload that depends on an Oracle database, see the Learn modules in the following table.
+If you have an SAP workload that depends on an Oracle database, the Learn modules in the following table can help you understand what Azure has to offer for Oracle databases and SAP.

 | Title | Description |
 |---------|---------|